nweiyue/tp/docs/DeveloperGuide.md

 **Aspect: how undo & redo execute**

-* **Alternative 1 (current choice):** Saves the entire address book.
+* **Alternative 1 (current choice):** For each versioned entity, saves the entire entity.
    * Pros: Easy to implement.
    * Cons: May have performance issues in terms of memory usage.

 * **Alternative 2:** Individual command knows how to undo/redo by itself.
- * Pros: Will use less memory (e.g. for `delete`, just save the student being deleted).
+   * Pros: Will use less memory (e.g. for `deletestu`, just save the student being deleted).
    * Cons: We must ensure that the implementation of each individual command are correct.

+**Aspect: data structure to store the different entity states**

+* **Alternative 1 (current choice):** List
+   * Pros: Very straightforward.
+   * Cons: May have performance issues in terms of runtime (linear).

+* **Alternative 2:** Search tree
+   * Pros: Much more time-efficient than a list due to logarithmic time complexity for most its functions (search, add, etc.)
+   * Harder to implement.

 { end of `implementation#undo_redo` written by: Masagca Eris Jacey }